shibby360-esolangs/emoticon-2/README.md

 + `: value` means you can use `${variablename}` to reference a variable
 + `*` means paramter is optional
 + `upsert` in the context of this documentation is either setting the specified variable to that value, or if the specified variable is a list, appending it to the list.
++ `...` before a parameter means its an arbitrary amount

 ## commands
 ### `<-(*opt: value: string)`